karnation22/offl-chin-char-recgn/README.md

         -- Arguments are NUM_CLASSES(default=200), NUM_PTS_PER_CLASS_1(default=100), and NUM_PTS_PER_CLASS_2(default=20).

-DISCLAIMER: The following implementation may contain errors or may not work in your particular environment.

-            If so, feel free to post issues on the issue thread.
+DISCLAIMER: The following implementation may contain errors or may not work in your particular environment; if so, feel free to post issues on the issue thread.